We tested over 200 strategies. Almost all of them lost to this one. Backtested 2007-2026: $50,000 → $1,732,645.

 | MACD & RSI signals | Whipsawed in sideways markets, no durable edge |

-| Hold a stacked, diversified basket | Won, in-sample and out-of-sample |
+| Hold a stacked basket + an automatic crash safeguard | Won, in-sample and out-of-sample (2008 and 2022) |

 You could.
 But the value was never the funds, it's everything around them, and that's where most people quietly lose.